ChrisDill/ChrisDill.github.io/_pages/policy.md

 <div class="group-title">
   <h1>Privacy Policy</h1>
-  <span class="post-meta">Last updated: 23/11/2020</span>
+  <span class="post-meta">Last updated: <b>10/02/2021</b></span>
 </div>

 Chris Dill operates **https://www.chrisdill.github.io** (the "site").
-This page informs you of the policies regarding the collection, use and disclosure of Personal Information we receive from users of the site.
+This page informs you of the policies regarding the collection, use and disclosure of personal information we receive from users of the site.

-We use your Personal Information only for providing and improving the site.
+We use your personal information only for providing and improving the site.
 By using the site, you agree to the collection and use of information in accordance with this policy.

 ## Log Data